 How do I know that I am an accredited investor?

-There are two ways of establishing accredited investor status:
+There are several ways of establishing accredited investor status:

 How does Cadence handle investor identity verification?